a-patients-guide-gluteal-tendinopathy-1908-aut13-nid2989_Page_02_Image_0001.jpg

-Other contributing factors for Gluteal Tendinopathy include: high cholesterol, diabetes, increased weight around the stomach area, previous use of fluoroquinolone antibiotics, genetic factors, age, hormones, vascular issues and hip or spinal pathology.
+Other contributing factors for Gluteal Tendinopathy include: high cholesterol, diabetes, increased weight around the stomach area, previous use of fluoroquinolone antibiotics, genetic factors, age, hormones, vascular issues and other hip or spinal pathology.

 Symptoms usually include: